Toufik-Sam/Task-Management-Web-API-Supabase/README.md

 - **Dependency Injection**: The project utilizes the built-in dependency injection container in ASP.NET Core, making it easy to manage and inject dependencies throughout the application.
 - **Data validation and error handling**: the projects Utilize a custom Middleware to handle Exceptions effectively (BadRequestException-NotFoundException-ForrbidenException ...ect).It also includes a custome service IValidateInpute to manage Input Validation.
 - **Supabase Integration**: Managed PostgreSQL Database with full SQL support for complex queries and robust data management including Supabase Functions development using PL/pgSQL .Authentication System supporting multiple methods such as email/password.
 Implemented Row-Level Security policies for the different tables in the system.
-- **Data Structures and Algorithms: Managed Tasks and Sub-Tasks by implmenting TaskGraph which is an AdjcenyList to keep track of tasks and parent tasks and handle Edge creation to link them and for space efficiency ,easy traversal.
+- **Data Structures and Algorithms**: Managed Tasks and Sub-Tasks by implmenting TaskGraph which is an AdjcenyList to keep track of tasks and parent tasks and handle Edge creation to link them and for space efficiency ,easy traversal.
+-
 ## Technologies Used
 - **ASP.NET Core 8 Web API** for API development.
 - **Supabase** for Database Development (PostgreSQL) and Authentication